Quick Answer

 Vaughan building permits cost a $195 base fee plus $14.85 per square metre of new floor area, with first-review in 9–14 business days.
 Applications go through eVaughan.
 Typical residential addition permits total $1,600–$2,900; properties near Highway 7/400/407 require an Acoustic Report.

 Vaughan building permits run through the City of Vaughan Building Standards Department and the eVaughan online portal.
-Vaughan's permit fees sit in the middle of the GTA range, processing timelines average 9–14 business days for residential additions, and the City has been pushing through significant zoning by-law modernization (Bill 23 alignment) over 2024–2026.
+Vaughan's permit fees sit in the middle of the GTA range, processing timelines average 9–14 business days for residential additions, and the City completed its zoning by-law modernization aligned with Bill 23 and the More Homes Built Faster Act through 2025–2026.
 This guide covers Vaughan-specific fees, the application process, common rejections, and exempt work.

-All fees and timelines reflect the City of Vaughan Tariff of Fees By-law 165-2024 as amended.
+All fees and timelines reflect the City of Vaughan Tariff of Fees By-law as amended for 2026.
 Konstruction Group files 30–50 Vaughan permits annually, predominantly custom homes and multi-unit residential.

 Vaughan Building Permit Fees 2026